YaroslavChepel/MeeShopGUI/README.md

 **MeeShopGUI** is a **brand-new**, **working** app store for Nokia N9 / N950 devices running MeeGo Harmattan.
 MeeShopGUI uses [OpenRepos](http://openrepos.net) as its database.

+## Bugz
+* Bug with app list when searching
+* Tools category does not work

 ## Installing